Malathaat rallies in stretch to win Kentucky Oaks - WHIZ News

 “We just got beat today,” Ortiz said.
 “She ran a really solid effort and fought hard down the stretch.”

-Malathaat, the 5-2 favorite, edged Search Results after overtaking Travel Column entering the stretch to win the $1.25 million marquee race for 3-year-old fillies on Friday.
-The Kentucky Oaks was back in its traditional spring spot at Churchill Downs the day before the Kentucky Derby; both races were delayed to Labor Day last year because of the coronavirus pandemic.
+Malathaat, the 5-2 favorite, edged Search Results by a neck after overtaking Travel Column entering the stretch in the $1.25 million race for 3-year-old fillies on Friday.
+The Oaks was back in its traditional spring spot at Churchill Downs the day before the Kentucky Derby; both races were delayed to Labor Day weekend last year because of the coronavirus pandemic.

-Todd Pletcher’s unbeaten bay broke a little wide from the No. 10 post in the 13-horse field and was bumped before settling into the mix rounding the first turn.

 Malathaat surged forward and charged after the final turn to move past a fading Travel Column before stalking Search Results.